PRO-LIFE SCHOLARSHIPS

 FAQS

-Fifty hours a semester sounds like a lot.
+50 hours a semester sounds like a lot.
 Is that manageable?

 Dividing 50 hours by the number of weeks in a typical semester (excluding holidays and the week of final exams) averages about 3.5 hours a week.
 Between the weekly team meetings and campus outreach opportunities, it is very easy for scholars to find opportunities to fill their hours.
 Some weeks will inevitably be busier than others.
 Likewise, a student may be consumed with studies in a given week and unable to devote any time to pro-life activism.
 It will usually even out.